Assessment of the variational quantum eigensolver: application to the Heisenberg model: Theory

 where

 where $\alpha,\beta \in\{x,y,z \} $.
 A combinatorial calculation shows that the number of unitary operators in Eq.~(\ref{eqall}) is given by $3^2 N!/2!(N-2 )!$.
 Although the total number of terms scales polynomially rather than exponentially, further reductions are always welcome since the redundant terms often slow down the optimization process.
+Clearly, the operators in Eq.~(\ref{eqxyxy1}) are a subset of those in Eq.~(\ref{eqall}).
+The differences between using these two are highlighted in the results section.

 The second ansatz is inspired by the problem Hamiltonian.
 We consider the ansatz which for the one-dimensional lattice Hamiltonians is given by

 where $U_p$ is given

 and boundary conditions are used.
 Each $ U_{kp}(\bm \theta_{kp})$ is given by